 This is the number of hot-desking members as a percentage of the total number of hot desks multiplied by a Hot Desk Coefficient.
 The system calculates the hot-desking members based on the hot-desking membership plans.
-The system doesn't care if the plan provides 5 days of hotdesk usage in the month or a 24/7 usage.
+The system doesn't care if the plan provides 5 days of hotdesk usage in the month or 24/7 usage.
 It only takes the number of purchased plans of type HotDesk for the month you're analyzing.

 Cash occupancy is the easiest-to-calculate metric and it gives the most actionable and usable number to understand the performance of your space.
-When it comes to desks occupancy, the percentage is based on binary data - checking if a desk is occupied at a certain moment or not.
-Cash Occupancy takes into account one more dimension - the money.
+When it comes to desks' occupancy, the percentage is based on binary data - checking if a desk is occupied at a certain moment or not.
+Cash Occupancy takes into account one more dimension - money.
 It is calculated based on the difference between the money you can make out of your space - the Target Revenue, compared to the money you actually make - the projected revenue.
 It brings value by showing how well your space is utilized.

 Revenue is another key performance indicator not only for a coworking space but for commercial shared space or any business in general.
-OfficeR&D helps you to have a fresh overview of your finances, projections and historical data.
+OfficeR&D helps you to have a fresh overview of your finances, projections, and historical data.

 Target revenue is the total amount of money that you can make from recurring memberships.
-This assumes a 100% occupancy - every desk and a private office are occupied and sold at full price.
+This assumes 100% occupancy - every desk and a private office are occupied and sold at full price.
 This number usually serves as a good reference point for your sales goals.

 Projected revenue is the total amount of all memberships that are active for a period of time, usually a month.
-This is usually good metric to measure your confirmed, monthly recurring revenue (MRR).
-We use this number to calculate the Cash Occupancy and other metrics in OfficeR&D. You may have projected revenue for the current month, next month, quarterly or early.
+This is usually a good metric to measure your confirmed, monthly recurring revenue (MRR).
+We use this number to calculate the Cash Occupancy and other metrics in OfficeR&D. You may have projected revenue for the current month, next month, quarterly or yearly.

 Revenue in Dashboard/Revenue